chrisboulton/php-diff/README.md

 * Ability to ignore blank line changes
 * 3 way diff support

+## Contribution

+You are welcome to contribute to this project.

+- Open an issue
+- create a PR

 ## Contributors

 Contributors since I forked the repo.